nicky2tymze/personality-predicts-accuracy/README.md

 ## Abstract
 ---

-We present experimental evidence that a symbolic structural grammar produces measurably more accurate, self-aware, and differentiated agent behavior than any natural language prompt engineering approach — including the documented best practices of leading AI companies.
+I present experimental evidence that a symbolic structural grammar produces measurably more accurate, self-aware, and differentiated agent behavior than any natural language prompt engineering approach — including the documented best practices of leading AI companies.